 And I wholeheartedly agree, but their suggested solution is to prefix the comment with a label so that “the intention is clear and the tone changes”.

 I don’t think that actually changes the tone.
 It seems merely to shift it into a passive-aggressive register.
 “It’s just a suggestion, you don’t have to do anything about it.”
 Then why are you saying it’s “not worded correctly”?
-That doesn’t solve the actual problem with the original comment, which is that the author didn’t explain why it wasn’t worded correctly or suggest a solution.
+That doesn’t solve the real problem with the original comment: the author didn’t explain why it wasn’t worded correctly or suggest a solution.

 In the next section, they suggest that the label “prompts the [author] to give more actionable comments”, which again I agree with the intent, but not the method.

-I would rather work with people who try to always think about giving actionable comments.
-I would rather work with people who consider how their writing might be read, and not write things like “This is not worded correctly”.
-It’s very easy to be a jerk, it takes empathy and effort not to be.
+I would prefer to work with people who always try to think about giving actionable comments.
+I would prefer to work with people who consider how their writing might be read, and not write things like “This is not worded correctly”.
+It’s very easy to be a jerk; it takes empathy and effort not to be.

-Depending on what’s actually being commented on (I’m assuming it’s some UI text here), better comments might be, “There’s a grammatical error here, you used “it’s” instead of “its” in this sentence.”, or “The phrasing here is a bit ambiguous because of the unresolved pronoun “it”.
-Maybe we could be more explicit about what we’re referring to.”
+Depending on what’s actually being commented on—say for example this was about some copy text in a UI, or some documentation—better comments might be, “There’s a grammatical error here.
+You used ‘it’s’ instead of ‘its’ in this sentence.”, or “The phrasing here is a bit ambiguous because of the unresolved pronoun ‘it’, maybe we could be more explicit about what we’re referring to.”

 Wait, I’ve heard that voice before

-I’m sure I’m not the first person to notice this.
-Another problem with this scheme is that anyone of a certain age who plays video games is going to be reminded of a certain character from a certain game whenever they read statements that look like this:
+I’m probably not the first person to notice this.
+Another problem with this scheme is that anyone of a certain age who plays video games is going to be reminded of a particular character from a certain game whenever they read statements that look like this:

 Query: Can I kill him now, master?